linfan/tensorflow_lstm_ctc_ocr/README.md

-# CTC + Tensorflow Example
+# LSTM + CTC ocr

-A toy example showing how to get CTC cost function working with Tensorflow for automatic speech recognition.
+A toy example showing how to get CTC cost function working with Tensorflow for ocr problem.

 ## Requirements

 - Python 2.7+
 - Tensorflow 0.8+
-- python_speech_features
 - numpy
 - scipy